Bradley’s Auto Service in Red Bank, NJ offers professional radiator repairs and servicing. Contact us today to schedule an appointment!

 Your radiator is an incredibly important part of your vehicle.
 As the central component of the cooling system, it regulates and monitors the temperature of the engine and prevents overheating.
+If it isn’t functioning properly, it can cause a wide variety of problems, including damage to your engine.

-If you are experiencing any of the following issues, it may be evidence that your radiator is in need of repair or service:
+If you are experiencing any of the following issues, it may be evidence that your radiator is in need of replacement:

 - Overheating/Rising Temperature Gauge – if your temperature gauge is indicating an abnormally high temperature, or your car is repeatedly overheating, it could be a sign that your radiator is failing.